-What is Mistaken Identity as a Defense in Pottstown?
+What Is Mistaken Identity as A Defense in Pottstown?

-Mistaken identify is a defense in criminal cases where a witness identifies the wrong person as the offender.
+Mistaken identity is a defense in criminal cases where a witness identifies the wrong person as the offender.
 When a defendant raises mistaken identity, they do not necessarily dispute that a crime occurred.
 They are saying they didn't do it.

 Many criminal cases rely on eye-witness testimony, both from the victim and anyone else who may have seen the incident.
 But the human memory isn't perfect and mistakes can be made when a witness identifies the person they believe to be the offender.

 Mistaken identity can lead to the conviction of innocent people for serious crimes.
 According to the Innocence Project, mistaken identification contributed to around 69% of wrongful convictions in America that were later overturned by DNA evidence.

 If you are facing criminal charges, the attorneys at David J. Cohen Law Firm, LLC are here to help.
 Contact us today at 484-948-1963 or fill out an online contact form to schedule a free phone consultation.

 How Mistakes Are Made in Identifying a Pennsylvania Suspect

 There is a range of reasons why someone may incorrectly identify a defendant during a physical or photo lineup, or when giving evidence in court.
 It may be an honest mistake or one made carelessly or maliciously.

 Studies have shown there are several factors that can impact a person's ability to accurately recollect facts, increasing the chances of a witness incorrectly identifying a defendant.
 These include where:

 The witness and defendant are of different races